-Mental Health research at Neami is broadly defined to include the process involved in finding, selecting, using and producing evidence to support decision making related to our service provision
+Research at Neami includes the process of finding, selecting, using and producing evidence to support decisions related to our service delivery.

 - What could be done to make it work better?